 Here’s what it’s about: Four members of the Peanuts Gang are doing a homework assignment–namely to write a book report on Peter Rabbit in 100 words.
-Schroeder clearly has not read the book, but HAS read Robin Hood, so he writes a book report on that, making spotty references to Peter Rabbit throughout, hoping his Robin Hood allusions will fill up the 100 words!
+Schroeder clearly has not read the book, but he HAS read Robin Hood, which he likes very much; so, he starts writing excitedly about that, making spotty references to Peter Rabbit along the way, hoping his Robin Hood allusions will fill up the 100 words!
 Schroeder was very exuberant over the action-packed Robin Hood!

 Lucy thinks it’s a dumb assignment and cares only about getting her 100 words in.
 She makes contemptuous remarks throughout, saying “stupid this and stupid that”.